dbzvishal/simpleDB/README.txt

 RecoveryTest2.java

 The test files can be found in the "test" package.
-The test files can be run directly as a java application using the files in the "simpledb" package.
+The test files can be run directly as a java application using the files in the "simpledb" package in the classpath.